flebel/django-robinson/README.rst

 These are the features that are planned for future versions, in order of priority:

-- Write a Django management command to batch import files
 - Write a demo app, deploy and open-source it
 - Add an admin form to replace EXIF tag values with hardcoded values, ie. to correct the name of a misidentified third party lens
 - Store the weather for the location at the time the photo was taken